-B. Membership in CHE Trinity Health.
-Saint Francis Healthcare and members of CHE Trinity Health participate
+B. Membership in Trinity Health.
+Saint Francis Healthcare and members of Trinity Health participate together

-together in an organized health care arrangement for utilization review
+in an organized health care arrangement for utilization review and quality

-and quality assessment activities.
-We have agreed to abide by the terms
+assessment activities.
+We have agreed to abide by the terms of this Notice

-of this Notice with respect to PHI created or received as part of utilization
+with respect to PHI created or received as part of utilization review

-review and quality assessment activities of CHE Trinity Health and its
+and quality assessment activities of Trinity Health and its members.
+Members

-Please go to CHE Trinity Health’s websites for a listing of member
+Please go to Trinity Health’s website for a listing of member organizations at

 Official to request the same.